Solitaire Chess is a travel-friendly strategic logic game that introduces kids to the basics of how chess pieces move.

 This may be a little surprising seeing as how much I love playing games with my kids.

 My kids LOVE chess and I grudgingly acknowledge learning chess skills has many benefits.

 My older son won't play chess with me because he "wants to be challenged."
 True, it's hard to play chess with someone who doesn't have a strategy (or even cares about having one).

-My younger son wants to learn basic chess skills and likes to play chess, but he can't play with his brother because he is whalloped every time and I can't stand the resulting meltdown.
+My younger son wants to learn basic chess skills and likes to play chess, but he can't play with his brother because he is whalloped every time and then has a meltdown.

-The game (we should really call it a brainteaser) consists of 30 double-sided challenge mats that look like 4 x 4 chess boards, 10 chess pieces and a tray to keep it all together.
+This single player logic game consists of a spiral bound challenge booklet with a 4 x 4 chess board, 10 magnetic chess piece tokens, and an instruction manual.
 Challenge maps come in 4 levels, ranging from beginner to expert.

-Why this game helps kids to learn basic chess skills:
+How Solitaire Chess helps kids to learn basic chess skills

 - Solitaire Chess is challenging because the player must think through the entire puzzle sequence before he starts moving the pieces.
-The instruction booklet provides hints for each challenge map, which my 9 year old used for almost every puzzle but it didn't deter him from trying!
+The instruction booklet provides hints for each challenge map, if kids get frustrated!

 Children can practice typical chess moves without the added stress of competition.

 - When thinking through sequences, the player must continue to re-evaluate the result of each move in order to determine a successful strategy to solve the puzzle.